-In a collaborative venture with the four major Central Auckland art institutions, this Eden Arts initiative presents the very best student works from each of Elam, Unitec, AUT and Whitecliffe in a single exhibition, awarding a cash prize to the overall winner.
+In a collaborative venture with the major Central Auckland art institutions, this Eden Arts initiative presents the very best student works from each of Elam, Unitec, AUT and Whitecliffe in a single exhibition, awarding a cash prize to the overall winners.

-In February 2011, an Agreement was signed between the Eden Arts Trust and the four participating art schools, marking the official launch of the event.
-For Eden Arts, the new award seeks to complement our longstanding annual Young Artists Awards while extending the geographical area in which we can help to promote and support young artists.
+For Eden Arts, this award (launched in 2011) seeks to complement our longstanding annual Young Artists Awards while extending the geographical area in which we can help to promote and support young artists.

 Full registration details and rules of entry are available from the individual art schools or contact Cathy Manning from the Eden Arts Board at firstname.lastname@example.org

-Congratulations to all of the 24 finalists representing their schools in this award.
+Congratulations to all twenty finalists in this year's award.